 Human trafficking for the purpose of sexual exploitation is called forced prostitution.

-Young women from regions such as Eastern Europe and Africa are lured to Germany under false pretences
+Young women from regions such as Eastern Europe and Africa are lured to Germany under false promises and then forced to sell their bodies against their will.

 However, German girls also remain victims of pimps.